2023 Applications now open! (Deadline 4th March)

 How we assess your application

-Your application will include your undergraduate transcript, and other details of your academic background, as well as your statement of research interests and an optional contextual statement.
+Your application will include your undergraduate transcript, and other details of your academic background, as well as your statement of research interests and a contextual statement.
 We will also request references from two people (usually academics) who can support your application by telling us about your potential.
 A DTP selection panel representing the Universities of York, Sheffield, and Leeds will assess these documents and invite the best candidates for interview.